Foxconn to decide fate of Indonesia project in October - source

 "As long as the next Indonesian government is ready, Foxconn will be ready," the source added.
 They declined to be identified due to the confidentiality of the matter.

 Foxconn is the parent company for Hon Hai Precision Industry Co Ltd, the world's largest electronics contract manufacturer.
-The Indonesia project is seen as a key factor in making Foxconn's group sales grow to T$10 trillion ($333.3 billion) over the next decade from T$4 trillion this year, the source said.
+The Indonesia project is seen as a key factor in making Foxconn's group sales grow to T$10 trillion (198.4 billion pounds) over the next decade from T$4 trillion this year, the source said.

 The source said Foxconn had yet to receive guarantees from the Indonesian government on incentives such as tax breaks and discounted property.